luapower/luapower.github.io/building.md

 	* `$ ./build-linux32.sh` or `./build-linux64.sh`, depending on what ISO you used

-## Building on OSX for OSX (x86, 32bit and 64bit)
+## Building on OSX for OSX (x86 32bit and 64bit)

+Use `build-osx32.sh` to make 32bit x86 binaries and `build-osx64.sh` to make 64bit x86 binaries.
+Clang is a cross-compiler, so you can build for 32bit on a 64bit OSX and viceversa.

-OSX builds are based on clang 5.0 (clang-500.2.279) which comes with Xcode 5.0.2 and are done on a 64bit OSX 10.9.
+Current OSX builds are based on clang 5.0 (clang-500.2.279) which comes with Xcode 5.0.2, and are done on a 64bit OSX 10.9.

-The good news about clang is that it's a cross-compiler, so you can build for 32bit on a 64bit OSX and viceversa.
-So use `build-osx32.sh` and `build-osx64.sh` freely on your OSX, regardless of version or architecture.

-> Clang is also lightning fast, something which you cannot fully appreciate with make-based builds, but you can clearly see with gcc one-liners.
+The generated binaries are compatible down to OSX 10.6 for both 32bit and 64bit.

-The bad news is that clang/OSX doesn't (and will not) support static building of the standard C++ library nor of libgcc.
+> NOTE: Clang/OSX doesn't (and will not) support static binding of the standard C++ library nor of libgcc.
-The binaries should be compatible down to OSX 10.6 but I don't yet have a 10.6 to test.
-Feedback welcome.

 [mingw-w64-win64]:    http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/4.8.1/64-bit/threads-posix/seh/x64-4.8.1-release-posix-seh-rev5.7z